AsunaMasuda/FloweryDays/README.md

 Flowery Days website is composed of 6 application: `home`, `blog`, `cart`, `checkout`, `products`, `profiles`.

 ## Landing Page (Home)
 Landing Page is designed as a single page website to provide with enough information for the site visitor to understand what the business is about on this site.
 This page has minimal amount of information to make the site visitors make decisions and take next actions.
 The page compose of `Navbar`, `Carousel`, `About`, `Why Choose Us?`, `testimonials` and `Contact Form` section.
-As scrolling down on thie page, the elements are smoothly being placed by [wow.js](https://wowjs.uk/docs) animation effects to give a dynamic and sophisticated experience to the site visitors.
+As scrolling down on thie page, the elements are smoothly being placed by [Animate.css](https://animate.style/) and [wow.js](https://wowjs.uk/docs) animation effects to give a dynamic and sophisticated experience to the site visitors.

 ### Navbar
 When site visitors landed on the page, the hight of the navbar is set as "165 px".
 I wanted to make the whole brand logo visible to make it memorable because the first view of the page is important that gives the first impressions of the site to the users.
 If you scroll down the navbar shrinks to the height of "100 px" and sticks at the top of the view, for easy navigations and wider views of content on the landing page.
 The brand logo which is placed at the left top also becomes the branch icon.